seratch/slack-next-generation-platform-tutorials/08_channel_created_Event_Trigger/README.md

 Also, there are two types of event triggers.

 The first one is the one that can capture events across a workspace.
-The example events are "channel_created" (A channel was created), "dnd_updated" (Do not Disturb settings changed for a member), "emoji_changed" (A custom emoji has been added or changed), "user_joined_team" (A new member has joined), and so on.
+The example events are `"channel_created"` (A channel was created), `"dnd_updated"` (Do not Disturb settings changed for a member), `"emoji_changed"` (A custom emoji has been added or changed), `"user_joined_team"` (A new member has joined), and so on.

 Another is the one that can be invoked when events occur in any of the specified channels.
-The example events are "message_posted" (A message was sent to a channel), "user_joined_channel" (A user joined a public or private channel), "user_left_channel" (A user left a public or private channel), and so on.
+The example events are `"message_posted"` (A message was sent to a channel), `"reaction_added"` (A member has added an emoji reaction to an item), `"user_joined_channel"` (A user joined a public or private channel), `"user_left_channel"` (A user left a public or private channel), and so on.

-In this tutorial, you'll learn the first type of event, "channel_created".
+In this tutorial, you'll learn the first type of event, `"channel_created"`.

 ## Prerequisites